googleapis/java-bigtable-hbase/README.md

    ```

-   You can run those commands at the top of the project, or you can run then at the appropriate integration-tests project.
+   You can run those commands at the top of the project, or you can run them at the appropriate integration-tests project.

    Developer's NOTE: You can build the project faster by running the following command, and then run the integration test command from the appropriate integration test directory: